infinition/PoEasy/README.md

  *TIPS

- To define F1 don't press the F1 key to define it, write literally "F1"  in the field.
+ To define F1 don't press the F1 key to define it, write literally "F1"  in the field. f1 = The function keys.
+F1 to F20 are defined.

  Additionally, here's the list of the specific keys keywords :